On the Wasserstein alignment problem: Introduction

-In particular, we allow $c(y, z)$ to be asymmetric in $(y, z)$.
-Part (i) of the assumptions may be equivalently stated as $\mu$ and $\nu$ are compactly supported on their ambient spaces.
-This compactness assumption may be relaxed at the cost of introducing additional tail conditions on $\mu$ and $\nu$.
-For the Euclidean setting (where $\X = \R^n$ and $\Z = \R^d$) described in Section \ref{sec:Euclidean}, we only assume, at least initially, that $\mu$ and $\nu$ have finite second moments that are suitably normalized.
+\begin{remark}[Comments on the assumptions] Part (i) of the assumptions may be equivalently stated as $\mu$ and $\nu$ are compactly supported on their ambient spaces.
+This compactness assumption may be relaxed at the cost of introducing additional integrability conditions on $\mu$ and $\nu$.
+For the Euclidean setting (where $\X = \R^n$ and $\Z = \R^d$) described in \cref{sec:Euclidean}, we only assume, at least initially, that $\mu$ and $\nu$ have finite second moments that are suitably normalized.
+Compactness of $\Theta$ is natural in many geometric settings.
+For example, in the Euclidean setting $\Theta$ corresponds to a set orthogonal transformations.
+Even if $\Theta$ is not compact, as long as $\wass( (T_{\theta})_{\#}\mu, \nu)$ diverges when $\theta$ tends to infinity, we may replace $\Theta$ by a compact subset of it.
+Finally, note that in (iv) we allow $c(y, z)$ to be asymmetric in $(y, z)$. \end{remark}

-We now state our main result which will be proved in Section~\ref{sec:duality}.
+We now state our main result which will be proved in \cref{sec:duality}.